SalesConnection/Caction-Support/docs/Admin_Assist_Reset_App.md

       <img src="img/Reset_App_Access_has_Pending_User_Online_Step_7a.png" alt="Admin Assist Reset App Step 7a">
    </p><br>

-8. Click "Retry Now" and the pending updates will update successfully, as the user has performed the action mentioned in step 7a.
+8. Click "Retry Now" and the pending data will update successfully if the user has performed the action mentioned in picture 7a.

    <p align="center">
       <img src="img/Reset_App_Access_has_Pending_User_Online_Step_8.png" alt="Admin Assist Reset App Step 8">